VidithM/Momentum/README.md

 * Steps: 1.
 On the profile page, go to the desired community 2.
 In the community page, find the desired post and write the comment 3.
 Submit the comment
 * Postconditions: The new comment will be displayed underneath the post for which the comment was made

-**8: Go to Settings**

-* Actors: Users who wish to change some characteristics of their profile
-* Goals: To change some aspects of the actor's profile (profile image, username, password)
-* Preconditions: The settings page can be entered from any authenticated page
-* Summary: The actor presses the settings button in the toolbar
-* Related use cases: See Update User Image, Update Username, Update Password
-* Steps: 1.
-On any authenticated page, press settings button in the toolbar
-* Postconditions: The actor is redirected to the settings page for their account

-**9: Update User Image**

-* Actors: Users who wish to change their profile image, which is displayed on posts and comments
-* Goals: To change the appearance of the actor to other users
-* Preconditions: Any update of user profile data must be done from the settings page
-* Summary: The actor selects the option to upload a new profile image and selects a file from their device
-* Related use cases: See Update Username, Update Password, Go to Settings
-* Steps: 1.
-On any authenticated page, go to settings (in the toolbar) 2.
-In the settings page, select the option for a new profile image 3.
-Find a new image on the actor's filesystem 4.
-Upload the desired image
-* Postconditions: The image will now be applied on all posts and comments the actor makes

-**10: Update Username**

-* Actors: Users who wish to change their username, which is displayed on posts and comments
-* Goals: To change the username of the actor
-* Preconditions: Any update of user profile data must be done from the settings page
-* Summary: The actor types their new username and confirms it
-* Related use cases: See Update User Image, Update Password, Go to Settings
-* Steps: 1.
-On any authenticated page, go to settings (in the toolbar) 2.
-In the settings page, type a new username 3.
-Submit the username
-* Postconditions: The username will now be applied on all posts and comments the actor makes.
-In addition, it will be seen on the actor's toolbar.

-**11: Update Password**

-* Actors: Users who wish to change their password
-* Goals: To change the password to be easier to remember, for example.
-* Preconditions: Any update of user profile data must be done from the settings page
-* Summary: The actor types their new password and confirms it
-* Related use cases: See Update User Image, Update Password, Go to Settings
-* Steps: 1.
-On any authenticated page, go to settings (in the toolbar) 2.
-In the settings page, type a new password 3.
-Submit the password
-* Postconditions: The new password will now be required for the user to login.

-**Current Status**
-The current iteration is currently connected with the GraphQL/MariaDB backend and allows for creation of new accounts, logging in/logging out of existing accounts, the creation of new communities, and posting in communities.
-The general layout of the profile page as well as the community page has been established.
-No other features/pages are fully functional as of yet.

 ### UI Sketch

 The respective use case numbers are labelled on the transition arrows between pages
 ![UISketch](uisketch1.jpg)
 ![UISketch](uisketch2.jpg)
 ## Database design

 ### Description of data entities and relationships